-Thinking of converting to HID?
+Thinking of converting your halogen headlamps to HID or LED?

 Halogen headlamps and HID headlamps require very different optics to produce a safe and effective—not to mention legal—beam pattern.
 How come?
 Because of the very different characteristics of the two kinds of light source.